 Forget what you’ve been told about the “tell me about yourself” job interview question.
 It’s not just a procedural, lightway teaser prompting you to walk through your resume; it’s a chance for you to set the stage for the rest of the interview and establish why you’re the right person for the job.

-“What seems like a throwaway question to both hiring managers and to job interviewees is actually the exact opposite,” Jeremy Schifeling, principal product marketing manager at edtech nonprofit Khan Academy, told me.
+“What seems like a throwaway question to both hiring managers and to job interviewees is actually the exact opposite,” said Jeremy Schifeling, principal product marketing manager at edtech nonprofit Khan Academy.
 “It’s probably the most important question in the entire conversation.”

-Understanding the ‘Tell Me About Yourself’ Interview Question
+Why Do Interviewers Ask the ‘Tell Me About Yourself’ Question?

-This is an information-gathering question — not an idle chit-chat question to learn about your hobbies, pets or parenting techniques.
+“Tell me about yourself” is an information-gathering prompt — not idle chit-chat or a bid to learn about your hobbies, pets or parenting techniques.

-Hiring managers usually ask this question in hopes of hearing what you’re passionate about and the impact you’ve made at your previous positions.
-They’ll be assessing whether your passions and accomplishments are relevant and transferable to the position you are seeking at their company.
+Hiring managers usually bring it up hoping to hear what you’re passionate about and the impact you’ve made in previous positions.
+While you talk, they’ll be assessing whether your interests and accomplishments are relevant and transferable to the position you’re seeking at their company.

 How to Answer ‘Tell Me About Yourself’

 3 Steps to Approach the 'Tell Me About Yourself' Question